CarolinaCretu/rosalind_solutions/README.md

-These are my solutions for the exercises available on the Rosalind website.
+These are my solutions for the bioinformatics exercises available on the [Rosalind website](https://rosalind.info/about/).

 You can find below a list of all the exercises I have finished so far.